 The operator's name was supposed to be written in BLOCK CAPITALS, however this hasn't always been true.
 To exploit a legal loophole regarding advertising, many services chose to display their facility's names instead of the operator, making signs like this look really complicated.
 The photo to the right shows a relatively tame example of this.
 Consequently, as of April 2012, the signs should show the services' names instead, written in mixed case.

 This sign, with the services' names omitted, can also be used on a-roads approaching a motorway.
-If the Highways Agency go ahead with their plans to introduce a star-rating system for services, then the results can also be displayed on this sign, but rest areas aren't included.
+If Highways England go ahead with their plans to introduce a star-rating system for services, then the results can also be displayed on this sign, but rest areas aren't included.

-These signs are funded and maintained by the Highways Agency too.
+These signs are funded and maintained by Highways England too.

 Arguably the most well-known services sign is its equivalent of the Advance Direction Sign (ADS), Diagram 2919.1.
 It usually comes half a mile before a service area but this can be increased if the motorway is particularly busy or if the signs would interfere with more important signs.
 This was based on the motorway junction signage already in use: at one mile minimal information would be given, more at half a mile.